verachell/Social-Media-Parody-NaNoGenMo-2022/README.md

 Latin words came from https://reference.yourdictionary.com/other-languages/latin-vocabulary.html and were used (in conjunction with colors and tree types) as a source of potential names for aspirational ad brands

-Trending items were crowdsourced from family, aiming for unusual and/or aspirational items, a physical item/object, large in size, and not a living thing
+The list of trending items was crowdsourced from family, aiming for unusual and/or aspirational items, a physical item/object, large in size, and not a living thing

 Anarchist phrases came from the Project Gutenberg book [The Right To Ignore The State by Herbert Spencer](https://www.gutenberg.org/ebooks/34649).
 The content of the book was processed as follows for use in this social media parody: individual phrases were isolated (phrases defined as anything between commas and between certain other punctuation, with the punctuation removed in the process).
 This isolation was done using [this gist](https://gist.github.com/verachell/44047995f244fcea726613ceb99531c5), resulting in a list of unpunctuated phrases.
 Phrases from this list were used together (in random order) to produce political rhetoric.
 The original book is included in this repository for completeness.